Signing Contract Without Understanding

 Generally speaking, if you sign a contract, it is legally enforceable.
 There are a few situations in which a contract can be deemed void, but they are rare and require documentation.
 Prevent contract disagreements by carefully evaluating the terms and agreements of a contract before signing it.

 If you need help with rectifying signing a contract without understanding, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.